UKHomeOffice/sas-github-workflows/README.md

 ----

-## Publish a docker image - gradle
+## Publish a docker image with SemVer version - gradle

 This workflow builds and publishes a docker image to either Docker (default) or ECR with a SemVer value.